chuck-h/RainbowC/RainbowC/ricardian/rainbow.contracts.md

 icon: @ICON_BASE_URL@/@TOKEN_ICON_URI@
 ---

 The token manager agrees to issue {{quantity}} into circulation, and transfer it into the issuer account specified in the stats table.
+Issuance is not permitted until the approve action has been executed.

 {{#if memo}}There is a memo attached to the transfer stating:
 {{memo}}